f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/migration/application-migration-setup-ocp.rst

 .. image:: ../workload/assets/assets-ocp/10.png

-Steps to install VM (Client VM) running application workloads
+Steps to Alpine VM running application workloads
 --------------
 Now one more VM to run application workloads needs to be deployed.
 AlpineOS is used for this demonstration as it is lightweight.